Sky Garden Help Center

 Where will I sit when I book for Sky Garden Bars?

-When booking our Sky Garden bars you will be allocated to Sky Pod, City Garden or Fenchurch Terrace based on availability.
+When booking our Sky Garden bars you will be allocated to Sky Pod or City Garden bar based on availability.
 All have fantastic view of the city.
 You can find out more by exploring all the bars here.

 My booking says its "dining only", what does this mean?